wting/pair_files.vim/README.md

 ## Usage

-Open up a Python file in yelp-main.
+Open up a Python file in `yelp-main`.
 Enter one of the below commands to open the corresponding source code or test file.

 ### Commands